Onelinerhub/onelinerhub/grep/show_only_first_match.md

-# How to find text in files
+# Show only first result when searching text in files

 ```bash
 grep -m 1 'text' *.txt | head -1